Thunderbolt Trail: History

 The Thunderbolt Ski Run was constructed in three months during the fall of 1934 by the 107th Company of the CCC (Civilian Conservation Corps).
 In 1935, the first Massachusetts State Downhill Championship was held on it.
 In order to get to the starting line, skiers first had to climb the mountain, as the trail was not served by a lift and the road to the summit is closed in winter.
 The race quickly gained international attention, attracting the attention of Olympians from around the world, as well as spectators by the thousands, who arrived via train from New York City.
 It also attracted international attention from European ski champions, as well as from propagandist politicians in Nazi Germany, who, in 1938, sent a German ski team to the Thunderbolt to prove the superiority of German athletes.
 Seven thousand spectators lined the Thunderbolt to watch as German skier Fritz Dehmel narrowly beat Rudy Konieczny, the local favorite from Adams, in the Eastern Downhill Championships.

-The local trail created a ski culture so strong that 20 men from Adams – more, per capita, than from any other American town—enlisted in the famed 10th Mountain Division (ski troops) during World War II.
+The local trail cultivated a strong ski culture so that 20 men from Adams – more, per capita, than from any other American town—enlisted in the 10th Mountain Division (ski troops) during World War II.
 All but one returned home.
 That one was Rudy Konieczny, who was killed in action on April 17, 1945, just three weeks before Germany surrendered.
 He is remembered as the “Hero of the Thunderbolt.”

 After the war, many of the 10th Mountain veterans worked in the new and growing downhill ski industry, but ski areas became lift-served, and the Thunderbolt attracted fewer and fewer skiers.
 Mt.Greylock hosted its last FIS (International Ski Federation) sanctioned race in 1948, after which the trail became overgrown and ultimately, fell into disuse.